 With this history of violence, one of our most alarming concerns should be the proliferation of nuclear weapons.
 The potential of a nuclear holocaust looms largely over the human race.
 It is simply unrealistic to think that humans will not use such power for evil.

 Violence in our own nation must include reference to the torture and killing of more than 50 million unborn babies in the last 37 years of the twentieth century.
 There is no way to sanitize the hideous procedures of poisoning or dismembering tiny human bodies and dumping them in the garbage or “donating” their parts in the name of fetal tissue research.
-This is a horrible violence that grieves and angers the heart of God and should outrage us.
+This is a horrible violence that grieves and angers the heart of God.

 The violence of the past century compares with an earlier time in history — the days of Noah.
 During that period, “the earth was corrupt in God’s sight and was full of violence” (Genesis 6:11).
 Our Creator, “was grieved that he had made man on the earth, and his heart was filled with pain.
 So the Lord said, “I will wipe mankind whom I have created from the face of the earth …” (Genesis 6:6-7).